Kröpcke

 Kröpcke is the central square of the city of Hanover in Germany.
-The square is situated at the crossroads of Georgstraße, Karmarschstraße, Bahnhofstraße and Rathenaustraße.
-It is named after Wilhelm Kröpcke, one of the owners of the former Café Robby, which was erected on the then-nameless square in 1869.
-Kröpcke leased the café in 1876, changed the business's name to Café Kröpcke and operated the café until 1919.
-Eventually, the square adopted the name from the café and in 1948 was officially named Kröpcke by the city of Hanover.
+The square is situated at the five-way crossroads of Georgstraße, and Karmarschstraße, Bahnhofstraße and Rathenaustraße.
+It is named after Wilhelm Kröpcke who started working at Café Robby, that had relocated to the then-nameless square in 1869, as a waiter in 1878, before leasing the café in 1885, changing its name to Café Kröpcke in 1895, and operating it until his death in 1919.
+Eventually, the square adopted the name from the café and in 1947 was officially named Kröpcke by the city of Hanover.

-One of its notable features is the Kröpcke clock, which is a 1977 replica of an 1885 clock that was scrapped after World War II.
+One of its most notable features is the Kröpcke clock, a 1977 reconstruction of a meteorological column erected in 1885 in front of the then Café Robby.
+This column was damaged by an air raid in 1943, but its clock was repaired in 1945 after the end of World War II in Europe.
+In 1954, the meteorological column was removed and replaced the following year with a contemporary clock.
+This in turn was replaced in 1977 with a simplified reconstruction of the historical meteorological column that features a clock and, instead of meteorological instruments, a display case for art exhibitions and presentations.

 Stadtbahn station

-The station Kröpcke is the main station in the Hanover Stadtbahn network.
+The Kröpcke station is the main station in the Hanover Stadtbahn network.
 It was built from 1968 to 1974 and opened in several parts through the 1970s and 1980s.
 At the time, it was one of Hanover's largest construction sites, extending more than 30 m underground.
 Today, all Stadtbahn lines except two call at the station and it is the main interchange point for the network.
 It has six platforms in total on three lines that cross each other in independent tunnels.